sarahciston/codingcare/posts/guide.md

 ### Make mistakes in public / ~~Accept~~ Highlight your mistakes

->"highlight mistakes just as much as successes, rather than hide them. it is important for people who are new to programming to see people making mistakes, if they think everything works first time they will think they are not good enough and give up."
+"highlight mistakes just as much as successes, rather than hide them. it is important for people who are new to programming to see people making mistakes, if they think everything works first time they will think they are not good enough and give up."
+{: .quote }

->>annatito, Critical Code Studies Working Group 2022@titoWeekP5Js2022
+–annatito, Critical Code Studies Working Group 2022@titoWeekP5Js2022 {: .quote .attrib }

 **Highlighting** mistakes is not about focusing on the negative; it brings our problems out of the shadows and removes the shame.
 Our mistakes connect us with each other.
 They show us we're not the first to encounter this issue,[^first] and they also show us we're not alone with the experience of facing coding challenges.
 Being vulnerable makes us stronger and brings us closer.